ParallelMaths/parallel/pages/8-03-flag-of-flags.md

 Listen carefully and see if you can work out why the maths is fundamentally wrong, and how Abbot is conning Costello.
-It might help to know that "dime" is the nickname for a 10 cents coin.
+It might help to know that "dime" is the nickname for a 10 cent coin.
 Also, answer the question below.

 (BTW, visit the Find Out More section below for a link to the most famous and funniest of all the sketches by Abbott and Costello.)